bk62/botter.py/README.md

 ### Parsing

-I think one of the more interesting things I could try to do when developing a discord bot is try figure out ways to use custom syntaxes and parsers to help make these bot more useful without making it too complicated.
+I think one of the more interesting things I could try to do with a discord bot is try figure out ways to use custom syntaxes and parsers to help make these bot more useful without making it too complicated.

-`discord.py` provides convenient command argument parsing but lots of nesting can become convoluted and perplexing.
+`discord.py` provides convenient and expressive command argument parsing but lots of nesting can become convoluted and perplexing.
+Especially since I planned to add CRUD functionality, I needed ways to get structured user input comparable to using web forms or AJAX POSTS with JSON.

 For example, I wanted to add the ability to create, update and delete virtual currencies.
-A simple model for a virtual currency is,
+A simple model for a virtual currency is;

 ```
 currency: {